hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 ***

 **Exercise**

+Add something here on:
+1. inspecting lists
-Add something here on 1) inspecting lists 2) Adding names to the components of the list and 3) index by names on lists
+2. Adding names to the components of the list
+3. index by names on lists

 ***

 ## Subsetting data